 The College is a proudly diverse community, with strong links abroad as well as within our own diverse, local setting.
 Entry into the school requires a level of English that will enable a child to access the curriculum and school life, but once here, the College is committed to supporting the full inclusion of students for whom English is an additional language.
 For this reason, the College has a Coordinator of EAL who works with students, teachers, and families in this position.
-Details of the school's guidance in this area can be found in our Inclusion and Enrichment and EAL policies.
+Details of the school's guidance in this area can be found in our EAL policy on our website.